‘The Young And The Restless’ Recap For Friday: Rey Arrests Sharon

-The Young and the Restless recap for Friday, February 15 brings a stunning end to Valentine’s Day festivities in Genoa City, and very few people are happy, and Phyllis, Victoria, and Sharon get arrested.
+The Young and the Restless recap for Friday, February 15, brings a stunning end to Valentine’s Day festivities in Genoa City, and very few people are happy.
+Phyllis, Victoria, and Sharon get arrested.
 Plus, a push leaves Lola fighting for her life.

 Rey (Jordi Vilasuso) finally got the whole story out of Sharon (Sharon Case) after questioning her about her use of “we.”
 He accused her of handing him evidence against Victor (Eric Braeden) when she knew he didn’t murder J.T., but Sharon said she never wanted to see Victor go to jail for the crime.
 Sharon explained the Fab Four didn’t call the police because they felt the police wouldn’t believe their self-defense claim, and Rey told Sharon that it was murder and not self-defense, but he admitted they had extenuating circumstances.
 In the end, Rey arrested Sharon.

-Speaking of arrests, authorities also cuffed Victoria (Amelia Heinle) after she spent some time with Billy (Jason Thompson) and some tasty Chinese takeout.
+Speaking of arrests, authorities also cuffed Victoria (Amelia Heinle) after she spent some time with Billy (Jason Thompson) and some Chinese takeout.
 Before authorities arrived, Victoria worried Billy when she asked him to take care of their children in case she had to go away, and of course, Billy was confused.

-At Nick’s (Joshua Morrow), he and Phyllis (Gina Tognoni) finished up their Valentine’s Day with some tasty chocolate covered strawberries after which Nick declared their celebration the best Valentine’s Day ever.
+At Nick’s (Joshua Morrow), he and Phyllis (Gina Tognoni) finished up their Valentine’s Day with some chocolate covered strawberries, after which Nick declared their celebration the best Valentine’s Day ever.
 Shortly after that, they heard a knock on the door, and it was the police there to arrest Phyllis for her part in J.T.’s murder.

 ???? @MelodyThomasSco is wishing all of the fans a rosy Valentine’s Day from the #YR set! ???? pic.twitter.com/g2ZVVp96Tk